onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 This proposed change would limit the scopes in which the fields of composite types like contracts, structs, and resources can be mutated.
-Instead of allowing array and dictionary fields to be modified in any scope where the field can be read, instead Cadence would issue a type error.
+Instead of allowing array and dictionary fields to be modified in any scope where the field can be read, Cadence would issue a type error.
 These fields would instead be only modifiable in the current declaration scope, as well as inner scopes of that scope.